kinners00/bolt/documentation/bolt_examples.md

 ```
 Take note of the following features of the plan:

-- It has three parameters: the list of targets to install the package on, a `package` string for the package name, and the `ensure` state of the package which allows for version, absent or present.
+- It has three parameters:
+    -  The list of targets to install the package on
+    -  A `package` string for the package name
+    -  The `ensure` state of the package which allows for version, absent or present.

 - It has the `apply_prep` function call, which is used to install modules needed by `apply` on targets as well as to gather facts about the targets.
 - `include chocolatey` installs the Chocolatey package manager.
 The Chocolatey provider is also deployed as a library with the Puppet agent in `apply_prep`.
 - The [package resource](https://puppet.com/docs/puppet/latest/types/package.html) ensures a package's state using the Chocolatey provider.

-3. To verify that the `puppet_choco_tap::installer` plan is available, run the following command
+1. To verify that the `puppet_choco_tap::installer` plan is available, run the following command
    inside the `bolt_choco_example` directory:

 ```